 Methane is a major greenhouse gas and so contributes to climate change.
-Cranfield and SLB are offering an iCASE PhD studentship, developing practical methods to monitor methane emissions from point source emissions such as oil and gas facilities.
-The proposed research will link observations of methane and other data streams from client facilities with appropriate atmospheric modelling techniques, to identify and estimate the size and location of leaks within site boundaries.
-This studentship will help SLB and its present & future clients meet their net-zero greenhouse gas emission objectives.
-This studentship will provide a bursary of up to £18,000 (tax free) plus fees for four years.
+Cranfield and SLB are offering an iCASE PhD studentship, developing modelling methods to couple with observations of methane from energy facilities.
+The proposed research will test and develop new and/or improved atmospheric modelling techniques that can be coupled with existing observations of methane, and other data streams from test sites & client facilities.
+The ultimate aim will be to improve on our ability to identify and estimate the size and location of leaks within site boundaries.
+The studentship will aid SLB and its clients meet their net-zero greenhouse gas emission objectives.
+A bursary will be provided of up to £18,000 tax free plus fees for four years will be provided.

 The proposed research will link observations of methane and other data streams from client facilities with appropriate atmospheric modelling techniques, to identify, then estimate size and location of leaks within site boundaries.